A Nursing Home Abuse and Neglect Attorney Who Cares

 What are examples of nursing home abuse and neglect in Alabama?

 This is one of the most frequently asked questions about nursing home abuse we encounter at Shuttlesworth Law Firm LLC.
-Nursing home abuse and neglect cases can cover a wide range.
-Some of the most common nursing home abuse cases we handle in Alabama include:
+Some of the most common nursing home abuse cases we handle in Birmingham and throughout Alabama include:

 - Falls - A senior citizen who falls can suffer debilitating injuries, including a broken hip or other bone fractures.
 Unlike younger bones, older bones can take much more time to heal - an elderly victim may never fully recover from a fall.
 A fall at a nursing home may be linked to neglect.
 For example, a staff member without adequate training may be unaware of risk factors and prevention strategies.
 In other cases, staff members may not understand how to properly move a resident.
 The person may fall to the floor while being lifted from a bed.